-Merely a short 5 seconds after that, I get the same feeling, in the same fast lane, doing the same speed.
-This time, the delivery is not so lucky--- in throwing my head out the window, I covered my face, hair, car door both inside and out, clothes and body in throw up.
+A short 5 seconds after that, I get the same feeling, in the same fast lane, doing the same speed.
+This time, the delivery is not so lucky--- in throwing my head out the window, I covered my face, hair, car door both inside and out, cup holder in my door, clothes and body in throw up.
 Embarrassing PART 703,289.
-Cue tears.

 Just in time to pull off the parkway with all my windows down because the smell is MORTIFYING ME, I proceed to get home, clean myself up, then my car until I was able to take it to get detailed.
 All while still crying.

 The moral of the story is- LEARN FROM YOUR MISTAKES.
-If you know something is going to hurt you, JUST FUCKING LEAVE IT.
+If you know something is going to hurt you, JUST FUCKING LEAVE IT ALONE.